Kamaladalam: Soundtrack

 The acclaimed soundtrack of this movie was composed by Raveendran, for which the acclaimed lyrics were penned by Kaithapram and Alaipayuthey by Oothukkadu Venkatasubba Iyer.

 Release

 Reception

 The film was a critical and commercial success.
 The film had a 150-day run in Kerala.
 The performances of Mohanlal, Parvathy, Vineeth and Monisha were well received.
 It was one of the last films acted by Monisha before her death.
 This film was one of the biggest hits in Parvathy's career.

+The role of Nandagopan is considered to be one of the best performances by Mohanlal since the role demanded a subtle combination of his theatrical and dancing skills.
+He learned his steps in short period under the guidance of Nattuvan Paramasivam.
+He was highly praised for his dancing presentation, even without being a trained dancer.